SimonAlling/userscripter/README.md

 The object passed to `createWebpackConfig` controls how the userscript is built (see e.g. [`webpack.config.ts` in the example repo][example-userscript-webpack-config]).

-You can also specify certain options on the fly using environment variables:
+You can override certain options on the command line using environment variables:

 ```bash
 USERSCRIPTER_MODE=production USERSCRIPTER_VERBOSE=true npm run build